google/comprehensive-rust/src/std-types/vec.md

   remove the last element.
 - Slices are covered on day 3.
 For now, students only need to know that a value of type `Vec` gives access to all of the documented slice methods, too.
+- To create a vector of structs in Rust, start by declaring a struct using the struct keyword.
+After defining the struct, initialize an empty vector of that struct type.
+You can then populate the vector by using the push method, adding instances of the struct i.e ```vector_variable_name.push(struct_varible_name{field1: value1,....})```

 </details>